Aarzoo-Bansal/rag-customer-chatbot/README.md

 This project intentionally surfaces real-world RAG challenges:

 **Small models struggle with reasoning.** Gemma 1B and even Llama 8B gave incorrect answers to date-comparison questions ("I ordered 40 days ago but received it yesterday — can I return?").
 The model would correctly state "30 days from delivery" but then conclude "not eligible."
-The fix: extract facts with the LLM, evaluate logic in Python code, and have the LLM present the conclusion.
+Careful system prompts with explicit logic guidelines help, but don't fully solve this.

 **Chunk size matters.** 300-character chunks retrieved the right content but sometimes returned sentence fragments.
 800-character chunks provided better context but changed which chunks ranked highest.
 There's no universal right answer — test with your data.

-**Spell correction has edge cases.** Dictionary-based correction can't handle domain-specific terms or severely mangled input.
-Words like "2days" (no space) need special handling to preserve numbers.

 **Query rewriting is fragile with small models.** The 8B model sometimes answered the question instead of rewriting it, or added assumptions that biased retrieval.
-Strict prompts with length limits and GOOD/BAD examples help, but aren't foolproof.
+Strict prompts with explicit rules help, but a fallback to the original query is essential.

 **PDF extraction produces messy text.** Double spaces, broken lines, and lost formatting are common.
 Cleaning text with regex before embedding improves both retrieval quality and LLM comprehension.